Volvo XC60 review - MPG, CO2 and running costs

-The XC60 also gets the T6 and T8 Twin Engine plug-in hybrid versions, featuring a 2.0-litre petrol engine and electric motors.
-Company drivers will find this especially appealing, with CO2 levels between 55g/km and 73g/km.
+The XC60 also gets the T6 and T8 Twin Engine plug-in hybrid versions which feature a 2.0-litre petrol engine and electric motors.
+Company drivers will find this especially appealing, with CO2 levels between 55g/km and 64g/km.
 The list price is steep, but if your company will pay that, it should save you a small fortune in tax.

 In this review